-Even after half a century in showbiz, the light of Aveo Roseville resident Dot Parker still shines brightly.
+Even after half a century in showbiz, the light of Aveo Roseville retirement village resident Dot Parker still shines brightly.

 Walking in someone else’s shoes is a hobby Dot Parker has quite literally turned into a career.